You've made it through the interviews, completed the background check and received a job offer. Congratulations.

 When negotiating a job offer, consider these tips:

-- Consider the entire offer A job offer is more than base salary.
-Often times, employers provide bonuses (quarterly, annually or spot bonuses) which can amplify the base amount.
+A job offer is more than base salary.
+Oftentimes, employers provide bonuses (quarterly, annually or spot bonuses) that can amplify the base amount.
 There are other benefits to consider and the value these bring to your life and income as well:

 - Quality of life.
 Does the company promote a healthy work/life balance?
 Do they encourage employees to attend your children's sporting events, provide generous parental leave, and invite your spouse to company-sponsored events?
 These benefits can ensure your experience in the job is more enjoyable.

-- Evaluate your timing If your research revealed the company missed their last quarter’s earning projections… it may not be a great time to ask for more money.
-Timing is everything!
-Also, consider this: If the company offers a 90-day salary and performance review and you can negotiate up then.
-This would enable you to show that you’re worth the increase.
+If your research revealed the company missed their last quarter's earning projections, it may not be a great time to ask for more money.
+Timing is everything.
+Also, consider this: If the company offers a 90-day salary and performance review, you can negotiate up then.
+This would enable you to show that you're worth the increase.

-- Remove emotions As with most negotiations, if you can remove your emotional attachment to a specific salary or compensation package, you’ll be in a better position.
-When you display upset, anger, desperation or fear, you weaken your position.
-And, when you’re emotionally connected to the outcome (for instance, a specific salary amount) it can blur your perspective on the entire picture.
-A job with a 10% salary reduction could offer you tremendous career potential, where you’d make up that 10% quickly.
+As with most negotiations, if you can remove your emotional attachment to a specific salary or compensation package, you'll be in a better position.
+When you are upset, angry, desperate or show fear, you weaken your position.
+And when you're emotionally connected to the outcome (for instance, a specific salary amount), it can blur your perspective on the entire picture.
+A job with a 10% salary reduction could offer you tremendous career potential, where you'd make up that 10% quickly.

-- Stand in your value As you were applying for jobs, hopefully you were clear on who you are and the value you can offer an employer.
-With a compelling personal brand, you secured a job offer!
+As you were applying for jobs, hopefully you were clear on who you are and the value you can offer an employer.
+With a compelling personal brand, you secured a job offer.
 Be sure to express your appreciation for the offer and your desire to accept the position (if this is the case) before you negotiate.